 The University of St Andrews has been honoured for looking after two of Scotland’s most special trees – one which was thought to have been planted by Mary, Queen of Scots and one which is the largest recorded Holm oak in Scotland.

-The University will be presented commemorative plaques at a ceremony in St Andrews today (Friday 23rd January, 2004).
+The University will be presented with commemorative plaques at a ceremony in St Andrews today (Friday 23 January 2004).

 Professor Christopher Smout, Emeritus Professor of History at the University, was also in attendance at the ceremony.
 An expert and author on Scottish woodland history, he commented: